guydoesit79/InstrumentAnalytics/index.md

 A list of instruments is available [here](http://public.dhe.ibm.com/software/analytics/solutions/en/fintech/Sample_Instrument_Universe.xlsx).

-The following table contains `Field Name` values that you can pass to the API for the measures, and the asset classes (Fixed Income, Equity, or Derivative) that they apply to:
+The following table contains 'Field Name' values that you can pass to the API for the measures, and the asset classes (Fixed Income, Equity, or Derivative) that they apply to:

 |Measure Name|Field Name|Fixed Income|Equity|Derivatives|
 |------------|----------|------------|------|-----------|